At a glance

 It may be too much to say Payoff makes borrowing money to get out of debt fun, but the company definitely tries to illuminate the process for financial novices and convince each client they’re not just another number.
 If you’re faced with high-interest credit card balances, Payoff is worth a closer look.

 Payoff is a debt consolidation lender for consumers with high-interest credit card debt.
-Here’s a quick look at its loans’ structure and terms, current as of early 2020 and spelled out in detail on its Rates and Fees page.
+Here’s a quick look at its loans’ structure and terms, current as of mid-2021 and spelled out in detail on its Rates and Fees page.
 They’re subject to change at any time.

 - Principals range from $5,000 to $40,000 in most states.